rivue/Gamified-Study-Tool/README.md

 IDEAS:

+    ideas for name:
+        - name something stone related (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))

     ideas for map themes (possibly):
         - name something stone related (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))
         - could have the background be a pond / stream or something